 Upon the completion of development activity, the developer shall make an application for a Certificate of Compliance.
 Following the receipt of the application, the Ordinance Administrator shall inspect the development for conformance with the approved plans and permits and for conformance with the provisions of this Ordinance.
 If the development is found to be in compliance, the Ordinance Administrator shall issue a Certificate of Compliance.
-If the development is found to be in compliance.
 If the development is found not to be in compliance, the Ordinance Administrator shall submit the deficiencies to the applicant in writing and deny the issuance of a Certificate of Compliance.
 The applicant may then correct any deficiencies and reapply for a Certificate of Compliance.